Trump Attends Opening Of Mississippi Civil Rights Museum Despite Controversy

 President Trump’s attendance and his hurtful policies are an insult to the people portrayed in this civil rights museum.
 After President Trump departs, we encourage all Mississippians and Americans to visit this historic civil rights museum. https://t.co/cXo11eGHZw— John Lewis (@repjohnlewis) December 8, 2017

-The statement issued with Rep. Thompson, Mississippi's only Democratic member of Congress and who is also African-American, offered a list of minority groups the president has maligned as further reason why the two lawmakers had decided not to attend Saturday's event alongside Trump: "President Trump's disparaging comments about women, the disabled, immigrants, and National Football League players disrespect the efforts of Fannie Lou Hamer, Aaron Henry, Medgar Evers, Robert Clark, James Chaney, Andrew Goodman, Michael Schwerner, and countless others who have given their all for Mississippi to be a better place."
+The statement issued with Thompson, an African-American who is Mississippi's only Democratic member of Congress, offered a list of minority groups the president has maligned as further reason why the two lawmakers had decided not to attend Saturday's event alongside Trump: "President Trump's disparaging comments about women, the disabled, immigrants, and National Football League players disrespect the efforts of Fannie Lou Hamer, Aaron Henry, Medgar Evers, Robert Clark, James Chaney, Andrew Goodman, Michael Schwerner, and countless others who have given their all for Mississippi to be a better place."

 Both Reps.
 Lewis and Thompson were among the Democratic members of Congress who did not attend Trump's inauguration earlier this year.

-In an interview with CNN on Friday, Jackson's Democratic Mayor Chokwe Antar Lumumba echoed the sentiments expressed by Lewis and Thompson, adding that Trump coming to the opening of the civil rights museum was "ill-considered."
+In an interview with CNN on Friday, Jackson's Democratic mayor, Chokwe Antar Lumumba, echoed the sentiments expressed by Lewis and Thompson, adding that Trump coming to the opening of the civil rights museum was "ill-considered."

 "I think we are aware obviously of the great sacrifices and struggles that took place to bring us to this point," Lumumba said.
 "And President Trump and the policies he espouses are disrespectful to the legacy and the history that is to be portrayed in this museum."